Who were Everet's parents? Where was he from?

 as many of their descendants moved west and settled in western KY mostly in Graves, Calloway,

-many of the Montgomery-Rowan/KY Wallace families carry the names Isham, Eli, Everet, Nathan
+Many of the Montgomery-Rowan/KY Wallace families carry the same names of Isham, Eli, Everet, Nathan

 records of Rowan County, NC prior to relocating to Graves County, KY by 1825.
 He married twice

 and had at least eight children, Isham, Eli, Elizabeth, Susan, George, Henry, Eliza,

 and Jonathan Everett.
 Even more intriguing is the fact that Isham's son Eli even